 1802, 9th month, 20th.
 I was called in the evening to a horse that was extremely ill of the gripes, pawing with his fore feet, lying down, getting up, and continually restless; sometimes kicking with great violence.
-This case, as it resisted the medicine for three or four hours, I much despaired of; it at length yielded to the steady and repeated administration of the medicine, but not till after nearly three pints had been used.
+This case, as it resisted the medicine for three or four hours, I much despaired of; it at length yielded to the steady and repeated administration of the medicine, after nearly three pints had been used.
 As soon as he got relief, he began eating, and perfectly recovered, nor had any return of his complaint.
 After that he had been ill four hours, I took two quarts of blood, which coagulated without any buff.
 I had him bled again the next day from curiosity to observe if any buff was formed, but none was found.

-Without describing more of these cases in detail, as they are much of the same complexion, and the particulars of treatment are given at the conclusion, I may state, that during six years that I afterwards attended the horses of this brewhouse, and other large brewers in London, out of very many cases I lost but one, which unfortunately happened from being seized in the night, and the complaint had pretty well gone its natural course before the remedy was administered; and I remember in particular one case at Calvert's brewhouse, which I attended, and where seven hours had elapsed before the application of the tincture, and which, after resisting it six or seven hours more, and was often given over as dead, recovered, to the admiration of every one concerned.
-And the testimonies published, with the direction at the end of this treatise for using the tincture, will show how successful it has been at other breweries, and many farmers, waggon owners, and others, could bear the same testimony, as also now some of my brother veterinary surgeons.
+Without describing more of these cases in detail, as they are much of the same complexion, and the particulars of treatment are given at the conclusion, I may state, that during six years that I afterwards attended the horses of this brewhouse, out of very many cases I lost but one, which it unfortunately happened was seized in the night, and the complaint had pretty well gone its natural course before the remedy was administered; and I remember in particular one case at Calvert's brewhouse, which I attended, and where seven hours had elapsed before the application of the tincture, and after resisting it six or seven hours more, and was often given over as dead, he recovered, to the admiration of every one concerned.
+And the testimonies published, with the directions at the end of this treatise for using the tincture, will shew how successful it has been at other breweries, and many farmers, waggon owners, and others, could bear the same testimony.

-Two stages sometimes belong to this, as to most other disorders; the first is the Strophous stage, or that of simple gripes-and next, the Enterital, or inflammatory stage.
-In this it should be particularly noticed, that copious bleeding, fomentations to the abdomen, and extensive blistering of the integuments becomes necessary; warm water plentifully by both extremities of the canal, and other means of subduing Enteritis, perhaps saline purgatives.
-It will be obvious, however, that unless the cause, which is the undigested mass, be previously acted upon or removed, this can nought avail.
+Two stages sometimes belong to this, as to most other disorders; the first is the Strophous, or simple gripes-and next, the Enterital, or inflammatory stage.
+In this it should be particularly noticed, that copious bleeding, fomentations to the abdomen, and extensive blistering of the integuments become necessary; warm water plentifully by both extremities of the canal, and other means of subduing Enteritis, perhaps saline purgatives.
+It will be obvious, however, that unless the cause, which is the undigested mass, be previously removed or acted upon, this can nought avail.

-We are now led to advert to the causes of this disorder, and rationale of the cure, as far as we have had time to consider it, well aware how subject this part of the Essay will be to change with every new shade of light brought upon the physiology and pathology of animals, which each succeeding age, for a long time at least, will view differently.
+We are now led to advert to the causes of this disorder, and the rationale of the cure, as far as we have had time to consider it, well aware how subject this part of the Essay will be to change with every new shade of light brought upon the physiology and pathology of animals, which each succeeding age, for a long time at least, will view differently.